Art colleagues and collaborations:

 One kind see other artists as their rivals and as competition.

-Glendine is one of those kind hearted artists and during this two days of painting together we bonded even at a deeper level.
+Glendine is one of those kind-hearted artists and during these two days of painting together, we bonded even at a deeper level.

 Mostly during our painting process, one of us painted while the other stood back, but with times, we got so excited when a new idea popped into our heads and we both grabbed our brushes and tackled the canvas at the same time.
 Our energy was so high!

 I think Glendine worried a bit when I painted a white circle on her beautiful bunny.
 I use a lot of circles in my art, The symbol for completion.

 This painting by Glendine stole my heart.
 Before I saw it in real life, I saw it on Facebook when she posted it.

 I loved it then, but the photo is nothing compared to standing in front of it.
 The raw emotion captured in this artwork brought tears into my eyes.
 This is definitely my favourite painting of Glendine and if I could, I would have bought it!